MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/testing-a-driver-at-runtime.md

 For example, to run the tests for USB devices only, use the device query: class='usb'.
 You can change the value of each test parameter in the test group.

-1. You can view and edit the all of the runtime test parameters for a test by clicking on the name of the test in the **Driver Test Group** window.
+1. You can view and edit the all of the runtime test parameters for a test by selecting on the name of the test in the **Driver Test Group** window.
 The **Driver Test Group** window provides a description of the selected test and also provides a description of the test parameters that you select.
 For information about setting the test parameters, see [How to select and configure the Device Fundamentals Tests](how-to-select-and-configure-the-device-fundamental-tests.md)
-2. After you select the tests, set the parameters, and name the group, click **Save**.
+2. After you select the tests, set the parameters, and name the group, select **Save**.

     When you save the test group, the test group will become the currently selected test group, and the name of the test group will appear in the Driver Test toolbar.
 You can now run tests against the currently selected remote test computer (also shown in the Driver Test toolbar).

 ### <span id="Build_and_deploy_the_driver"></span><span id="build_and_deploy_the_driver"></span><span id="BUILD_AND_DEPLOY_THE_DRIVER"></span>Step 5: Build and deploy the driver

--   From the **Build** menu, click **Deploy Solution**.
+-   From the **Build** menu, select **Deploy Solution**.

 For information about deploying a driver automatically at build time, see [Deploying a Driver to a Test Computer](deploying-a-driver-to-a-test-computer.md).
 For information about automatically setting the Driver Verifier options on the test computer, see [Driver Verifier Properties for Driver Projects](driver-verifier-properties-for--driver-projects.md).
 You should always enable Driver Verifier on your test computer.

 ### <span id="Run_the_tests_on_the_test_computer"></span><span id="run_the_tests_on_the_test_computer"></span><span id="RUN_THE_TESTS_ON_THE_TEST_COMPUTER"></span>Step 6: Run the tests on the test computer

--   From the **Driver** menu, click **Test &gt; Run test**.
+-   From the **Driver** menu, select **Test &gt; Run test**.
 By default, the Run test command runs all of the tests in the currently selected test group.

 Remarks
 -------